Ed Bullins: New Lafayette Players

 The director Robert Macbeth read Bullins' plays and asked him to join the New Lafayette Players, a theatrical group.
-The first production the New Lafayette Players performed was a trilogy called The Electronic Nigger and Others at The American Place Theatre.
+The first production the New Lafayette Players performed was a trilogy called The Electronic Nigger and Others at the American Place Theatre.
 Electronic Nigger was about a Black man who imitates the views of the white majority.
 The trilogy earned Bullins a Drama Desk Award for 1968.
 The trilogy's title was later changed to Ed Bullins Plays for what Bullins called "financial reasons".
 Bullins worked with the Lafayette Players until 1972, when the group ended due to lack of funding.
 During these years, ten of Bullins's plays were produced by the Players, including In the Wine Time and Goin' a Buffalo.

 1970s and later

 Bullins returned to the East Coast in 1967.
 From 1973, he was playwright-in-residence at the American Place Theatre.
 He founded the Bronx-based Surviving Theatre, active from 1974 to around 1980.
 From 1975 to 1983, he was on staff at The Public Theater with the New York Shakespeare Festival's Writers' Unit.
 During these years, Bullins wrote two children's plays, titled I Am Lucy Terry and The Mystery of Phillis Wheatley.
 He also wrote the text for two musicals, titled Sepia Star (1977) and Storyville (1979).

 Bullins later returned to school, and received a bachelor's degree in English and playwriting from Antioch University in San Francisco.
 As of the late 1980s, Bullins taught drama at the City College of San Francisco.
 In 1995, he became a professor at Northeastern University.

-In addition to Bullins's playwriting, he wrote short stories and novels, including The Hungered One and The Reluctant Rapist.
-The Reluctant Rapist features Bullins's alter ego, Steve Benson, who appears in many of Bullins's works.
+In addition to playwriting, Bullins wrote short stories and novels, including The Hungered One and The Reluctant Rapist.
+The Reluctant Rapist features Bullins's alter ego, Steve Benson, who appears in many Bullins works.

 Bullins died aged 86 on November 13, 2021, in Roxbury, Boston, Massachusetts, due to complications from dementia.